Self Defense And Lawful Use Of Force

 RCW 9A.16.110 makes it possible for defendants asserting self-defense to seek reimbursement for legal fees, costs, and expenses incurred as a result of defending against prosecution.
 However, the burden is distinct from the prosecution’s burden to prove the absence of lawful use of force.
 The statute requires the defense to prove self-defense by a preponderance of the evidence in order to be reimbursed for legal fees, costs, and expenses.

-Contact the criminal defense lawyers of Platt & Buescher today to discuss your self-defense claim against criminal charges.
-The criminal defense attorneys of Platt & Buescher serve Seattle, King County, Oak Harbor, Island County, and Skagit, Snohomish, and Whatcom counties as well as greater western Washington.
+Contact the criminal defense lawyers of Platt, Thompson and Buescher today to discuss your self-defense claim against criminal charges.
+We serve Seattle, King County, Oak Harbor, Island County, and Skagit, Snohomish and Whatcom counties as well as greater western Washington.
 Call our Coupeville office to schedule an appointment by at 360-474-3994 or contact us online.